pwillard/CBASIC/manual.md

 The `ON` _Interrupt_ commands allow you to do real time processing based on interrupt conditions.
 The *Keyboard*, *Timer* and *Serial* data interrupts are not normally enabled (or even available in Basic) and must be enabled via the `IRQ` statements after each time the interrupt occurs.
 If enabled, and one of these interrupts occur, the detected interrupt type will be disabled from re-occuring until an `IRQ=` statement is used to re-enable them.
 The reason for this automatic disable feature is that an interrupt may be processed continuiously in error.
 For instance if a *Keyboard* interrupt is detected and processed, the *Return from Interrupt* is executed and the Key is still pressed on the keyboard (Guaranteed).
 Which means that the Keyboard interrupt would be processed possibly thousands of times for a single key stroke.

 A *Keyboard* interrupt can be generated by any key on the keyboard if the data line from the keyboard *PIA ($FF02)* output is at a zero level for that key column.
 For example,  to enable all keys for interrupt detection you would poke a "00" value at *$FF02*, or to enable the key column with kbd:[ENTER] kbd:[@]  kbd:[H] kbd:[P] kbd:[X] kbd:[O] kbd:[8] keys you would poke a "01" at *$FF02*.
 Also, at any time an `INKEY`, `INPUT` or other command that causes a keyboard scan (`PRINT` with `PAUSE` enabled) will change the value of *$FF02*.
 A good way to process a Keyboard interrupt is to simply set a flag variable and let the *main* program do the acutal *Key* scan with an `INKEY` and then re-enable the `KBDIRQ` when a key is no longer pressed.
-The `KBDIRQ` function should be disabled when using normal `INKEY`, `INPUT`and `GETCHAR` commands from the keyboard by using the `IRQ=` statement before attempting keyboard input.
+The `KBDIRQ` function should be disabled when using normal `INKEY`, `INPUT` and `GETCHAR` commands from the keyboard by using the `IRQ=` statement before attempting keyboard input.

 A *Serial* data interrupt is generated when the RS-232 input data line on the computer goes from a zero state to a one state (serial data bit= l or printer status goes to not ready).
 It can not be used to detect a start bit for serial data since it is a one to zero transition which makes the Serial data interrupt of little value for Serial communications.

 [NOTE]
 It may become more useful in an future revision of the Coco3 if it becomes programmable by changing the inverter gate used to an Exclusive or gate with one input tied to one of the pia output lines (hint to R.S.).
 Until then it works basically the same as the `KBDIRQ` in that once detected it is disabled until re-enabled by use of the `IRQ=` statement.

-A *Timer* interrupt is generated by the 12 bit programmable timer built into the GIMI chip (in case you didnREMt know).
+A *Timer* interrupt is generated by the 12 bit programmable timer built into the GIMI chip (in case you didn't know).
 The *Timer* register at address *$FF94* & *$FF95* is loaded with a value least significant byte first *($FF95)*, with the count automatically beginning when the most significant byte *($FF94)* is loaded.
 As the count falls thru zero, an interrupt is generated (if enabled), and the count is automatically reloaded.
 As with the Keyboard & Serial interrupts, the *Timer* interrupt is disabled until re-enabled by the `IRQ=` statement.
 You can select the input clock to be either 63 micro seconds or 70 nano seconds by the *TINS* input *(bit 5 of $FF91)*.
 Default is the 70 nsec clock and we do not recommend that you fool with it since that register also controls the Memory Managment Unit Task Register Select, which if changed at the wrong time can crash the system instantly and it is not a readable register (so you never can tell whether the *TR* bit or *TINS* bit is *On* or *Off*.

-The normal `IRQ` interrupt is generated every 1/60th of a second by the vertical retrace interrupt in the computer (the same as the Coco 1 & 2), and is used for the *TIMER* value increment as well as `Sound` and `Play` commands for timing.
+The normal `IRQ` interrupt is generated every 1/60th of a second by the vertical retrace interrupt in the computer (the same as the Coco 1 & 2), and is used for the *TIMER* value increment as well as `SOUND` and `PLAY` commands for timing.
 The `ON IRQ` statement will be executed if any `IRQ` interrupt is generated including *KBD*, *Serial* or *Timer* if a handler is not set up for that particular interrupt by an `ON TMRIRQ`/`KBDIRQ`/`SERIRQ` statement.
 Essentially it is a catch all interrupt handler.
 The 1/60th second interrupt is never disabled automatically like the other interrupts, so it will occur continuously unless disabled by some other means.
-Since this is a normal interrupt function, {cb} will automatically handle the interrupt even if you do not have and `ON IRQ` handler setup, so donREMt think you have to have one in a {cb} program, as you actually donREMt.
+Since this is a normal interrupt function, {cb} will automatically handle the interrupt even if you do not have and `ON IRQ` handler setup, so don't think you have to have one in a {cb} program, as you actually don't.

 A few points to remember are that *ALL* interrupt handling subroutines must end with a `RETI` statement or you will have a crashed system.
 If you wish to disable one of the interrupt handlers that have already been in use, then use the same statement without a _line#_.